c19witness/uk-covid19-inquiry/2023-10-30_module-2/2_Mr_Imran_Shafi.rst

 What was that a reference to?

 **Mr Imran Shafi**: I can't remember for sure.
-I think this was perhaps more around the hand washing campaign and the other sort of very non-intrusive measures that had been put in place and promoted at that time.
+I think this was perhaps more around the  :outline:`hand washing` campaign and the other sort of very non-intrusive measures that had been put in place and promoted at that time.

 **Lead Inquiry**: So where is the debate that further more stringent measures might be required?